 The STBG program is the primary source of Metro COG-controlled funding for the roadway plan.
-Based on the project prioritization, the highest need on Federally-eligible roadway preservation projects, and input from agency staff on project timing requirements, the fiscally-constrained roadway project plan was established.
-TABLES 12.3 through 12.8 provide a summary of the draft roadway projects selected in the workshop by implementation period.
+Based on the project prioritization, the highest need on Federallyeligible roadway preservation projects, and input from agency staff on project timing requirements, the fiscally-constrained roadway project plan was established.
+TABLES 12.3 through 12.6 provide a summary of the roadway projects by implementation period.